 The University's ebooks@cambridge project subscribes to hundreds of ebook titles, including key resources such as the Cambridge Histories and Cambridge Companions.
 Some of these are searchable through Newton and LibrarySearch; if there is an electronic copy of the book you are looking for, it will have the phrase "[electronic resource]" in the record after the title, and you can follow the link in the record directly through to the text.
 Ebooks are easy to use, can be accessed from home (with your Raven password), and can normally have several users accessing the text simultaneously, so access is almost always available.

-Not all available ebooks are currently listed in the library catalogue; for the complete collections, go to the ebooks@cambridge pages.
+Not all available ebooks are currently listed in the library catalogue, but a regularly updated list of the complete collection is available.